There are currently four COVID-19 vaccines licensed for use in the UK. These are:

 After having the vaccine, it is important to carry on taking appropriate measures to reduce your risk of infection.

-- If you live in England, you can book your vaccination online or by calling 119 (7am to 11pm).
+- Over 16s who live in England can book their vaccination online or by calling 119 (7am to 11pm).

 - If you live in Wales and you haven’t yet been contacted about your coronavirus vaccine, the Welsh government has advice on who to contact.
 This varies depending on where you live.

 Your booking should include details of where you can have your vaccination.
 This might be at a hospital, a community healthcare setting, or a vaccination centre.
 All settings providing vaccination are COVID-safe.

 While you are waiting to have your vaccination, and afterwards, it is important to keep taking appropriate measures to reduce your risk of being exposed to coronavirus.